← Back to all docs

 Latency

-Sub-second responses for list/detail queries under normal load
+Design target: sub-second responses for list/detail queries

 Throughput

-Designed for high-volume intake, scheduling, documentation, and claims pipelines
+Design target: designed for high-volume intake, scheduling, documentation, and claims pipelines

 Reliability